rosemwangie/DSA-Starter/src/data-structures/trees/TREE.md

   - A reference to the left child node
   - A reference to the right child node

+### Operations
+ 1. Insert
+ 2. Search
+ 3. Traversal
+ 4. Delete

+**Search**

+**Traversal**
+1. **Preorder traversal** - visits the root node first, then the left subtree, and finally the right subtree.
+This means that the root node is always the first one visited, followed by the left subtree nodes in order, followed by the right subtree nodes in order.
+For example, if we have a tree with the root node A, a left subtree with the root node B, and a right subtree with the root node C, a preorder traversal of this tree would visit the nodes in the order A, B, C.

+2. **Inorder traversal** visits the left subtree first, then the root node, and finally the right subtree.
+This means that the left subtree nodes are visited first in order, followed by the root node, followed by the right subtree nodes in order.
+Using the same example tree as above, an inorder traversal of this tree would visit the nodes in the order B, A, C.

+3. **Postorder traversal** visits the left subtree first, then the right subtree, and finally the root node.
+This means that the left subtree nodes are visited first in order, followed by the right subtree nodes in order, followed by the root node.
+Using the same example tree as above, a postorder traversal of this tree would visit the nodes in the order B, C, A.

 ### **2. Binary Search Tree**
 A binary search tree is a data structure that is used to store data in a way that allows for efficient searching